 Loans and Grants

+Federal education loans are available for students and parents attending at least half-time (six credits) in an eligible program of study.
+Completion of the FAFSA is required.
 Federal educational loans must be repaid once a student is no longer enrolled at least half time.
+For more information, visit studentloans.gov.

 Federal Direct Student Loans

 Available for eligible students taking at least six credits in coursework that counts toward their degree program.
 Not based on credit review.
-There are two types: Subsidized and Unsubsidized.
-The subsidized is need-based and the U.S. Department of Education pays the interest while the student is enrolled at least half-time.
+There are two types: subsidized and unsubsidized.
+Subsidized loans are need-based and the U.S. Department of Education pays the interest while the student is enrolled at least half-time.
 Unsubsidized is not need-based and the interest is accruing from the start of the loan while in school.

 Federal Direct Grad PLUS Loan

-Available to eligible graduate students only taking at least six credits in coursework that counts toward their degree program.
-Fixed rate, credit review is required.
+Available to eligible graduate students taking at least six credits in coursework that counts toward their degree program.
+Fixed rate.
+A credit review is required.

 Federal Direct Plus Loan

-For parent of dependent student enrolled in an undergraduate program at least half time.
-PLUS loan, fixed interest, repayment starts 60 days after full disbursement.
+For parents of a dependent student enrolled in an undergraduate program at least half-time.
+Fixed interest, and repayment starts 60 days after full disbursement.

-Obtaining a private loan in the students’ name is based on a credit review.
-Many times a co-signer is needed.
+An alternative educational student loan is a loan in the students name through a private lender.
+Loan approval is based on a credit review and generally requires a credit worthy co-signer.
 Contact the lender of choice to initiate this type of loan.
 Alternative loans should only be used as a last resort after exploring all other financial aid options.

 Historical Alternative Student Lenders